acs2405/LSysGen/README.md

 #### Ubuntu/Debian

-This program uses `ANTLR 4.11.1` and `CMake (>=3.15)`.
-ANTLR4 will later be installed and linked with the `make` command automatically. `imagemagick` is not needed for the program to run, it justs provides the `display` program to be able to easily display SVG outputs in the command line (`./lsys (...) -svg - | display`).
+This program uses `ANTLR 4.12.0` and `CMake (>=3.15)`.
+ANTLR4 will later be installed and linked with the `make` command automatically. `imagemagick` is not needed for the program tobuild or run, it justs provides the `display` command to be able to easily display SVG outputs in the command line (e.g. `./lsys (...) -svg - | display`).
 To install our dependencies:

 ```
 sudo apt install g++ cmake imagemagick